wiseman-timelord/Anti-Anti-Hate/README.md

 1. Erase all data on non-C drives.
 2. Shedule secure erase of C.
 3. Force-close all non-essential processes.
-4. Force Restart and secure erase C.
+4. Force Restart, and then secure erase C.
-5. It would presumably Crash, during or after.
+5. It would presumably Crash, during or after, erasing C.

 ### Instruction
 1. Extract the files directly in "C:\", so you remember, its there (no brainer location) and wont accidentally click it.
 Then just leave them there.